atreyu595/House-Price-Predictor-/README.md

 - Model Evaluation: Analyse goodness-of-fit, RMSE and correlations.
 - Deployment: Deploy model into website application

-A full overview and analysis of the whole project can be read in my recently published article in Towards Data Science -> https://towardsdatascience.com/deploying-machine-learning-models-into-a-website-using-flask-8582b7ce8802
+The full script can be viewed in file "House Price Predictor - Exploratory Analysis.ipynb" A full overview and analysis of the whole project can be read in my recently published article in Towards Data Science -> https://towardsdatascience.com/deploying-machine-learning-models-into-a-website-using-flask-8582b7ce8802

+## After Analysis
+After the analysis, the following scripts were then developed to deploy the model:
+- app.py: The Flask application
+- model.py: The regression model program
+- model.pkl: the saved model using the "pickle" library
+- index.html: The home page of the application

+Additionally, there are the 2 images which were used for the design.